Our verdict

 Disclaimer: The durometer measurement is repeated four times.
 We calculate the average number as our final verdict.
 The photo above shows one of the measurements.

-Those who have worn the Moab 3 on backpacking trips, report that it gives "plenty of isolation from rocky trails and extended miles."
+On our backpacking trips, Moab 3 gave plenty of isolation from rocky trails and extended miles.
 According to Merrell's official product page, the heel-to-toe drop is 11.5 mm in this shoe.

 Equipped with a pair of calipers, we measured the shoe's heel stack at 31.7 mm and the forefoot one at 20.5 mm.
 This gave us a drop of 11.2 mm.
 Merrell lives up to its statement.